WHO: Tuberculosis cases rise for the first time in years

 According to the WHO report, only one in three people with drug-resistant TB are receiving treatment.

-“Drug-resistant TB is curable, but alarmingly, cases are on the rise for the first time in years,” Dr. Hannah Spencer, who is with Doctors Without Borders in South Africa, said.
+“Drug-resistant TB is curable, but alarmingly, cases are on the rise for the first time in years,” said Dr. Hannah Spencer, who is with Doctors Without Borders in South Africa.
 “It’s urgent that shorter, safer and more effective treatments are scaled up now.”

 Spencer called for lowering the prices of TB treatment so a complete treatment course costs no more than $500.

-WHO said ongoing conflicts in eastern Europe, Africa and the Middle East have worsened the options for patients seeking TB diagnosis and treatment.
+WHO also said ongoing conflicts in eastern Europe, Africa and the Middle East have worsened the options for patients seeking TB diagnosis and treatment.

-Ukraine had one of the world’s worst TB epidemics even before Russia invaded the country in late February.
+Ukraine had one of the world’s worst TB epidemics even before Russia invaded the country in February.
 Health experts fear the inability of patients to get treated could fuel the rise of more drug-resistant TB across the region.

-While TB patients displaced by the war can seek care anywhere in Ukraine, the country has seen a shortage of key medicines and authorities face challenges in keeping track of patients.
+While TB patients displaced by the war can seek care in Ukraine, the country has seen a shortage of key medicines and authorities face challenges in keeping track of patients.